adzap/voice_form/README.markdown

 #### form.exit

-To exit the form after the current field is complet just execute `form.exit`.
+To exit the form after the current field is complete just execute `form.exit`.
 The application will then be returned to where the form was started, be it a dialplan or another form.